hund030/TeamsFx_Wiki_review/Integrate-API-Connection-with-your-Teams-app.md

 ## Step 2: Provide ApiClient for project
 Create a module to connect your API, and export the `apiClient` to provide for the project.

-The TeamsFx SDK supports 5 different types to connect to the API.
+The TeamsFx SDK supports 5 different ways to connect to the API.
 <details>
 <summary><b>Basic Auth
 </b></summary>